mabrobotics/candle_ros2/README.md

 ## PDS ROS2 Node

+This node is also designed as an operational endpoint to control PDS modules and get data about all modules states.
+It **does not configure the PDS device**.

+### Services and Topics

+Available services are:

+- `/pds/add_pds`
+- `/pds/reboot_pds`
+- `/pds/shutdown_pds`

-After adding a PDS with a specified ID, this node automatically creates topics for all its modules.
+After adding a PDS with a specified ID, this node automatically creates topics and services for all its modules.
 Topic naming convention:

 - /pds/id_**\<id\>**/**\<module_name\>**_**\<socket_number\>**